 2010 – Today

-In a 2011 study, 65 gene variations are discovered in connection to autism.
-Scientists begin to better understand the genetic components of this disorder.
-Scientists determined, through genome sequencing, that approximately 5% of autism cases are from “de novo mutations”.
-These are mutations that are present for the first time in one family member as a result of a mutation in a germ cell (egg or sperm) of one of the parents, or in the fertilized egg itself.
+Scientists begin to understand the genetic components of autism.
+In a 2011 study, 65 gene variations were discovered in connection to autism.
+Scientists determined, through genome sequencing, that approximately 5% of autism cases are from “de novo mutations.”
+These are mutations present for the first time in one family member due to a mutation in a germ cell (egg or sperm) of one of the parents or in the fertilized egg itself.

 A study published in 2015 identified another 102 gene mutations associated with ASD.